ecadlabs/taquito/integration-tests/README.md

 The Keygen API in Taquito is specifically designed for testing purposes.
 It allows developers to generate and manage key pairs (public and private keys) for Tezos accounts during the testing phase of their applications.
 This is useful for simulating various scenarios, such as transactions, smart contract interactions, and other on-chain operations, without the need to use real Tezos accounts or real funds.

-The tool is presently used internally for Taquito Integration tests in the Continuous Integration and Continuous Delivery system.
+This tool is employed internally for Taquito Integration tests within the Continuous Integration and Continuous Delivery (CI/CD) system.

 ### How the Keygen API works